From attorneys into authors, featuring work by John Glowney, Freddie Lee Wilson & Craig Hukill, and Margaret Flaherty.

 great country, she says, even the

-poor can dress rich
+poor can dress rich.
+Proud to be

 such patriots, we buy the hats.